mmaether/cheatsheets/excel.md

 `VLOOKUP()` parameters:

 - `Lookup_value`: Typically the ID to reference another table.
-- Table_array: The entire table that you are referencing in another worksheet.
+- `Table_array`: The entire table that you are referencing in another worksheet.
+The `lookup_value` must be the found in the first column of this table.
-- Col_index_num: The column number that you want to pull from the other worksheet.
+- `Col_index_num`: The column number that you want to pull from the other worksheet.
 This is base 1.
-- Range_lookup: If you want an exact match use "FALSE", otherwise use "TRUE".
+- `Range_lookup`: If you want an exact match use "FALSE", otherwise use "TRUE".
 Most often we'll use FALSE.

 `HLOOKUP()`: Look up values in another worksheet **horizontally**.
 This follows the same format as `VLOOKUP()`, but is just horizontal.

+`INDEX()`: Returns a value at a specific position in a list.
+You provide the cells to search, then the row and column number (e.g. 4).
+This pinpoints an exact match in the spreadsheet.
+This most likely will not be used often on its own.

+`MATCH()`: Returns a numeric position of a value.
+It's the opposite of `INDEX()` where you provide a value, and it tells you which field it's in.

 ## Errors